Chapter 7 Bankruptcy

 A Fresh Start Through Chapter 7 Bankruptcy

-Chapter 7 form of bankruptcy can be used to get you a FRESH START.
-It typically will discharge you or settle and release you from all your debts, except certain types of debts including taxes, student loans and domestic support obligations.
-There are certain criteria that need to be met in order to qualify for Chapter 7, and you must pass a bankruptcy means test in order to proceed.
-It is important to have an experienced lawyer to help you through the process.
+In order to qualify for Chapter 7, you must pass a bankruptcy means test.
+It is important to have an experienced Charleston Chapter 7 bankruptcy attorney to help you through the process.
 At the Steadman Law Firm, P.A., we have helped many clients find the debt relief they need and get a fresh start through Chapter 7 bankruptcy.

-If you have high levels of credit card debt, large medical bills or other types of unsecured debt and you can’t afford the payments, Chapter 7 bankruptcy may be a good option for you.
-Remember that liens often survive bankruptcy, so you need experience too.
+If you have large amounts of credit card debt, huge medical bills, or other types of unsecured debt and you can’t afford the payments, Chapter 7 bankruptcy may be a good option for you.
+Remember that liens often survive bankruptcy, though, so you need legal expertise as well.

 One of the biggest myths about filing for Chapter 7 bankruptcy is that you lose everything you own.
 While some of your property could be sold to repay your debts, the law allows you to “exempt” or keep a specified equity value in certain critical assets: